sboesebeck/keyboardioLayout/README.md

-# Stephans Layout
+#Stephans Layout
 This is a layout / firmware for the Keyboardio Model01.
 Thanks to the opensource nature of the keyboard and it's software, I was able to just take the default Firmware and adapt it to my needs and ideas.
 This will change over time, as I will experiment with other features, that might be useful for my work and my typing skills.

+**Attention**: Branch _master_ covers `Keyboardio Model01` - if you need the Model100 Layout, switch to branch `model100`!

 ## Features of the Firmware
 The firmware does have a couple of layers defined, for certain use cases:
 - PRIMARY: is now set as standard QWERTZ Layout for a German OSX usage...
 I hope to change that to a ADNW-XOY layout at some point
 - FUNCTION: this is the key layout enabled by pressing one of the palm keys, here I implemented an "inversed T" Cursor Cluster on the left side.
 This works astonishingly well for me.
 I removed all mouse keys in this layout, and the plugin is not included here.
 I added a couple of Macros instead, for creating emojis as ASCII-Strings.
 But those will be replaced by the OS to the corresponding emoji.
 - XOY: an alternative layout for typing.
 Should be more efficient and ergonomic, but I still struggle to get fast with it
 - GAME: well, for Egoshooter or something, this is a useful layer 😉
 - SPECIAL: The Special Layer creates all kinds of Braces on the home row for the left hand.
 Very easy to type!